 This practical programme, taught by experts in primary education, will qualify you to become a provisionally-certificated teacher in primary and intermediate schools (Year 1 to Year 8, typically children aged 5–13).

 You will develop the tools you need to prepare you for 21st century classrooms where digital learning is key.
 Building strong relationships is vital, and diversity is welcomed.
 You will learn basic proficiency in te reo Māori and become familiar with the New Zealand curriculum.

 Through placements at primary and intermediate schools, you will establish connections and develop practical skills.
 You will have the opportunity to apply to complete a practicum in a specialist school.

-The programmes are shaped by a commitment to fairness and social justice.
-They are underpinned by principles in the Treaty of Waitangi and a determination to ensure equitable outcomes in learning.
+Shaped by a commitment to fairness and social justice, the programme is underpinned by principles in the Treaty of Waitangi and a determination to ensure equitable learning outcomes for our young people.

 You'll gain an internationally-recognised degree from the only New Zealand University to rank in the top 50 in the world for Education as a subject.

 You'll form important relationships with teachers and prospective employers to secure work.
 You'll also earn a higher starting salary than teachers with employment-based qualifications.

 Graduate Diploma in Teaching students are eligible for the external TeachNZ Scholarships.
 Find out more and apply.